 Frank had a talent for combining streamlined designs with a variety of previously uncommon textiles.
 Referred to as luxe pauvre, or ‘impoverished luxury,’ materials like shagreen, sack or suit cloth, leather sewn by Hermès, raffia, and straw marquetry were employed in sumptuous manners to minimalist objects in sparse décors.
 This consideration for refinement reflected Frank’s respect for luxurious designs of the eighteenth and nineteenth century French tradition, which extended even to his re-covering of stripped Louis XVI armchairs in such materials.
 He wrote, in 1935, “I believe that a less severe principle can be found—the ‘mixing of styles’…The noble frames that came to us from the past can receive today’s creations.
 The house that we build now can welcome ancient things of beauty.”1

 His presence in France was cut short, however, with the beginning of World War II.
 Frank fled Paris and headed to South America, establishing himself there with the assistance of Eugenia Errázuriz.
-The present table is likely a dazzling example of J.M.
+The present table is analogous to J.M.
 Frank’s creations during the relatively short time he spent working in Argentina in the late 1930s.
 Among his outstanding commissions while there were the Llao Llao Hotel in Bariloche, the Hotel Provencal in Mar Del Plata, and the Born residence in Buenos Aires, which included a coffee table in the same principle of extension as the present piece (figure 1).

 During his stay in Argentina, Frank was persuaded to take the position of Artistic Director for Comte Ltda., Buenos Aires’ most elite and sophisticated establishment of art studios and galleries, where he also kept an apartment on the top floor of the building.
 Comte sold furniture and objets d’art by the leading cutting-edge designers of the day, and had imported Frank’s designs from France since 1932.
 The proprietors of Comte Ltda. were Ignacio Pirovano, also the Director of the Museum of Decorative Arts, and his wife Lia Elena de Elizalde de Pirovano, and it was she who purportedly owned the present table until her death in the mid-1980s, according to Tomas Serra Oribe, formerly a designer for the Fine Arts Museum Buenos Aires, and an art agent.

-“Madam Pirovano explained that Frank’s proclivity while working for Comte Ltda. was for pieces inspired by the Louis XVI and Directoire periods.”2 The present table is a brilliant fusion of the graceful lines of the late neo-classical era with the pared down, austere design parameters for which Frank is so justly celebrated.
+“Madam Pirovano explained that Frank’s proclivity while working for Comte Ltda. was for pieces inspired by the Louis XVI and Directoire periods.”2 The present table is clearly influenced by the brilliant fusion of the graceful lines of the late neoclassical era with the pared down, austere design parameters for which Frank is so justly celebrated.

 1. Owens, Mitchell.
 “Jean-Michel Frank; Prolific Genius of Modernist French Design.”
 Architectural Digest Jan.
 2000.